jman4747/memos/ORG-4_Engineering_Process.md

 ## System Needs Analysis (SA)

 Given the [OA](#operational-analysis-oa), answer the question: "Of everything the team needs to do, what will the robot do?"

+The Systems Engineering dept shall designate which Use Cases and requirements created as part of the OA will be fulfilled by the robot.

+If a Use Case needs to be rewritten or split, the Systems Engineering dept shall write a new Use Case(s) that references and supersedes the old one.

 Software development for the main robot can start using the completed SA.